 - A negative bus bar is used prior to connection of the negative wiring to the negative battery terminal to handle your boat’s negative load.

-Masses of tangled and improperly connected wires are not only unsightly, they are dangerous!
+Masses of tangled and improperly connected boat wires are not only unsightly, they are dangerous!

 In keeping with The American Boat and Yacht Council recommendation make sure electrical wires are secured at a minimum of at least every 18 inches.

-Ensure that your Jon boat electrics are properly protected
+3 ways to ensure that your boat electrics are properly protected

 - Avoid overloading your writing, as this can cause short circuiting and fires.